l-lin/wn-tracker-api/README.md

 |GOOGLE_CLIENT_SECRET   |The client secret of your Google API   |ABCDEFGHIJKLMOPQRSTUVWXYZ              |
 |GOOGLE_REDIRECT_URL    |The redirect URL after being connected |http://localhost:3000/oauth2callback   |

-Thoses variables are available in your [Google developer console](https://console.developers.google.com/project).
+Those variables are available in your [Google developer console](https://console.developers.google.com/project).

 After the configuration, you just need to execute `startup.sh` and access to `http://localhost:3000/`